 If someone you care about has an unhealthy relationship with alcohol, it can be incredibly stressful.
 When learning more about alcohol use disorder (and why there’s no one definition of a ‘drinking problem’), remember that a fundamental part of being able to support your loved one is related to your own wellbeing.
 It’s important that you are emotionally ready before having these conversations.
 Are there any ways you can start putting more care toward yourself and your needs today?

-Continue learning about alcohol use disorder, lean on your own support network, consider exploring treatment options for your loved one, such as medication and online alcohol therapy, and lastly, join in our free support group “Caring for yourself while caring for someone in recovery.”
+Continue learning about alcohol use disorder, lean on your own support network, consider exploring treatment options for your loved one, such as medication and online alcohol therapy, and lastly, join in our support group “Caring for yourself while caring for someone in recovery.”
 Come just as you are, camera on or off, to listen, share, and find community.

 You are not alone in this, and it’s not on your shoulders to “solve” unhealthy drinking behaviors.
 There are many resources to assist you and your loved ones while navigating the alcohol recovery timeline, including tools for identifying signs of codependency, and guidance on how to build healthy boundaries.
 We are here for you.
 Join friends and family of people navigating sobriety or moderation to discuss how to support yourself and your loved one’s recovery.

 Even if a conversation seems nerve-wracking at first, you have options and support.
 No matter where you are on the journey, making the decision to find a new path will empower you and your loved one toward a better future, one you both so deserve.